- Stop immediately in a safe place.

 Drivers who take these important steps will not be considered at fault simply because they moved the vehicles, nor does moving the vehicles affect their ability to file a written report with a local police agency.
 Moving a vehicle in this situation does not allow for the driver to be accused of failing to stop and provide information.

 Each year, deer cause thousands of crashes in Georgia.
 Understanding common habits of deer and knowing what to do when a deer runs out in front of the car can help to avoid serious crashes.
-Automobile crash data from the Georgia Department of Transportation indicate that though deer-automobile crashes are on the rise, they still account for less than three percent of automobile crashes reported each year.
+Automobile crash data from the Georgia Department of Transportation indicate that though deer-automobile crashes are on the rise, they still account for less than six percent of automobile crashes reported each year.

 It is important to remember that deer are wild animals and their actions are unpredictable.
 The deer you see calmly standing on the side of the road may bolt toward the road rather than away from it if startled by a car.

 Follow these guidelines to minimize the chances of a crash with a deer: